 Then connect the 2 sides and middle piece with the plywood shelves by gluing and nailing them onto that pine moulding.
 Attach the bottom shelves first.
 Make sure to always wipe away excess glue as you build.

-Step Two – Frame out the Front of the Play Kitchen
+Step Two – Frame out the Front of the DIY Play Kitchen for Kids

 Next, we can add base moulding to 3 sides along the bottom of the kitchen.
 I cut 45-degree angles for the corners with my Miter Saw for these.
 Glue and brad nail this moulding too.